 Article 21 of the EU Whistleblower Directive stipulates measures for whistleblower protection against retaliation.
-In its paragraph 2 the Article stipulates that persons who report information on breaches or make a public disclosure in accordance with this Directive shall not be considered to have breached any restriction on disclosure of information and shall not incur liability of any kind in respect of such a report or public disclosure provided that they had reasonable grounds to believe that the reporting or public disclosure of such information was necessary for revealing a breach pursuant to this Directive.
+In its paragraph 2 the Article stipulates that persons who report information on breaches or make a public disclosure.
+In accordance with this Directive shall not be considered to have breached any restriction on disclosure of information and shall not incur liability of any kind.
+Explicitly in respect of such a report or public disclosure provided.
+Furthermore that they had reasonable grounds to believe that the reporting or public disclosure of such information.
+Mainly that was necessary for revealing a breach pursuant to this Directive.
 Paragraphs 4 and 7 of the same Article include the same necessary reporting or public disclosure condition.

-Reporting persons are therefore required to distinguish between information on breaches that are necessary for revealing the breaches and that are not necessary for revealing the breaches.
+Reporting persons are therefore required to distinguish between information on breaches.
+Which are necessary for revealing the breaches and that are not necessary for revealing the breaches.
 Once again, the distinction is everything but trivial.
 Should a reporting person report information on a breach that was relevant and helpful, but not necessary, he or she may incur liability for disclosing such information.

 In the previous blog it was argued that the Directive apparently divides persons who report in good faith into groups with “more” and “less” good faith.
 The latter is excluded from the protective measures.
 However, even for the “more” good faith reporting persons the protective measures are anything but self-evident under the Directive.
-EU Whistleblowing Law stipulates an additional condition for the whistleblower protection against retaliation, which relates to the information that is reported or publicly disclosed by a reporting person.
-This condition was not included in the Directive’s proposals and apparently found a way to creep into its final text that was adopted.
+EU Whistleblowing Law stipulates an additional condition for the whistleblower protection against retaliation.
+Which relates to the information that is reported or publicly disclosed by a reporting person.
+This condition was not included in the Directive’s proposals and found a way to creep into its final text.

-As per the definition in Article 5 (2) of the Directive the information on breaches means information on actual or potential breaches, which occurred or are very likely to occur.
+As per the definition in Article 5 (2) of the Directive the information on breaches means information on actual or potential breaches.
+Which occurred or are very likely to occur.
 However, reporting or publicly disclosing such information in “more” good faith is not enough under the Directive.
-The reporting or public disclosure of such information needs to be necessary for revealing the breach.
+The reporting of such information needs to be necessary for revealing the breach.

 Do you have more questions about whistleblower protection?
 Contact us to learn about our free whistleblowing solution for entities with less than 250 emloyees.
 Are you already paying for your whistleblower platform?
 We can help you switch!